kbuckleys/spotirofi/README.md

 - Run ```spotirofi.lua``` and enjoy.

 # Controls
 Given the scope, you can be easily multiple levels deep as you navigate through menus, so it was important to set some keybinds in place for convenience and faster -hopefully organic- interactions.
-All keybinds can be  triggered from any depth level.
 > Keybinds can also be viewed from <b>Main > System > Keybinds</b>
 - Alt + Backspace takes you one level back
 - Alt + L jumps to your liked tracklist